 8.2.
-The Mayor and the Lead Member for Economic Growth of the Combined Authority shall be members of the Business Board by virtue of their office.
+The Mayor and the Portfolio for Economic Growth of the Combined Authority shall be a member of the Business Board by virtue of their office.
 The Combined Authority may appoint at least one Substitute Member to act in their absence.
 These shall be non-voting members of the Board.